Musée de l'Orangerie: Monet's Water Lilies

 After World War I, changes came to the Orangerie.
 In 1921, the State gave the building to the Under-Secretariat of State for Fine Arts along with another building, the Jeu de Paume.
 The goal for these two buildings was to provide a space for living artists to display their works.
-At the time, Claude Monet (1840-1926) was painting a series of Water Lillies (Nymphéas) paintings for the State that were destined for another museum, the Rodin.
-The President of the Council, Georges Clemenceau (1841-1929), wanted the paintings placed in the Orangerie instead.
+At the time, Claude Monet (1840–1926) was painting a series of Water Lilies (Nymphéas) paintings for the State that were destined for another museum, the Rodin.
+The President of the Council, Georges Clemenceau (1841–1929), wanted the paintings placed in the Orangerie instead.

-The Water Lillies donation to the Orangerie was finalized in 1922.
+The Water Lilies donation to the Orangerie was finalized in 1922.
 Monet helped architect Camille Lefèvre with the architectural design in which eight panels, each two metres high and spanning 91 metres in length, are arranged in two oval rooms which form the infinity symbol.
 Monet also required skylights for observing the paintings in natural light.
 Due to the east to west orientation of the building the rooms are in the path of the Sun, which stretches along the same axis as the Arc de Triomphe to the Louvre.
-Originally, the museum was inaugurated on 17 May 1927 as the Musée Claude Monet, a few months after the artist’s death.
+Originally, the museum was inaugurated on 17 May 1927 as the Musée Claude Monet, a few months after the artist's death.
 It was then annexed into the Musée du Luxembourg and formally renamed the Musée National de l’Orangerie des Tuileries.

-Exhibits between 1930-1950
+Exhibits between 1930 and 1950

 The Orangerie was joined with the Louvre in 1930.
 The western half of the Orangerie was dedicated to temporary exhibitions for the Louvre and other national museums in France.
 Each year, the Orangerie hosted a variety of exhibitions.
-From 1930-1933, the Orangerie hosted an exhibition on impressionism.
+From 1930 to 1933, the Orangerie hosted an exhibition on Impressionism.
 In 1934, the exhibition Peintres de la realité (Painters of Reality) was dedicated to the 17th century and became famous.
 In 1936, the exhibition Rubens et son temps (Rubens and his Age) attracted a million visitors to the museum.
 There was an entire exhibition dedicated to Degas in 1937, titled in his name.
 In 1942, there was an exhibition dedicated entirely to Arno Breker, who was an official artist of the Third Reich and who studied in France.
-In 1946, after the end of WWII, many masterpieces from private collections were recovered in Germany by the French Commission for Art Recovery and the Monuments Men and they were displayed in the Orangerie.
+In 1946, after the end of World War II, many masterpieces from private collections were recovered in Germany by the French Commission for Art Recovery and the Monuments Men and they were displayed in the Orangerie.
 The Orangerie and the Jeu de Paume were allied with the Paintings Department of the Louvre.
-The Réunion des Musées Nationaux organized successful exhibitions at the Orangerie between 1946-1960.
+The Réunion des Musées Nationaux organized successful exhibitions at the Orangerie between 1946 and 1960.
 The building of the Galeries Nationales du Grand Palais in 1964 was due to the success of the exhibitions of the Orangerie.